CircuitVerse/CircuitVerseDocs/docs/memoryElements.md

 # Memory elements
->In this section you will learn about RAM, RAM, EEP-ROM.
+>In this section you will learn about RAM, ROM, EEPROM.

 ## RAM